 Loyola University Maryland has established its commitment to the program over decades.
-The information systems department has existed since the establishment of the Rev. Joseph A. Sellinger, S.J., School of Business and Management in 1980.
-Instruction in information systems within the BBA degree has existed since the mid-1980s, and the concentration has been offered continuously since first published in Loyola's 1990-91 catalogue.
+The finance department has existed since the establishment of the Rev. Joseph A. Sellinger, S.J., School of Business and Management in 1980.
+Instruction in finance within the BBA degree has existed since the early 1980s, and the concentration has been offered continuously since first published in Loyola's 1990-91 catalogue.
 Loyola's business programs are important to the University, and Loyola's commitment will continue, unabated.